subrata6630/Codestar-Framework/cs-framework/README.md

 require_once get_template_directory() .'/cs-framework/cs-framework.php';
 ```

 * Yay!
-Right now you are ready to configure framework, metaboxes, wp customize, shortcoder
+Right now you are ready to configure framework, metaboxes, taxonomies, wp customize, shortcoder
 * Take a look for config files from `themename/cs-framework/config` folder
 * Read for more from [documentation](http://codestarframework.com/documentation/)